AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association)vsFATF Recommendation 16 - Virtual Asset Travel Rule

 What are the key differences between AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) and FATF Recommendation 16 - Virtual Asset Travel Rule?

-AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) has 25 controls across its framework, while FATF Recommendation 16 — Virtual Asset Travel Rule covers 22 controls.
-Direct mapping analysis identifies 4 overlapping controls (16% coverage).
-The frameworks diverge most significantly in Incident Response and Recovery, where 9 AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) controls have no direct FATF Recommendation 16 — Virtual Asset Travel Rule equivalent.
+AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) has 37 controls across its framework, while FATF Recommendation 16 - Virtual Asset Travel Rule covers 13 controls.
+Direct mapping analysis identifies 2 overlapping controls (5% coverage).
+The frameworks diverge most significantly in System Security and Operations, where 4 AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) controls have no direct FATF Recommendation 16 - Virtual Asset Travel Rule equivalent.

 How many controls map between AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) and FATF Recommendation 16 - Virtual Asset Travel Rule?